Yaser-alshoibi/Yaser-alshoibi/README.md

 **I'm Yaser Alshoibi**

-- 🔭 I’m currently an electrical and electronics engineering student at University of Jeddah
+- 🔭 I’m an electrical and computer engineer

 - 😄 I hope you like my work
 - ⚡ Enjoy!